Infant and child researchers use eye tracking to study perceptual, cognitive, and social emotional development from birth through early adulthood.

 Learn more about the Tobii Pro Spectrum.

-A screen-based eye tracking system can be used for a broad spectrum of cognition and psychology studies.
+Screen-based eye tracker, capturing gaze data at speeds up to 250 Hz.
+The system supports from fixation to saccade-based research.
 The compact form-factor allows you to collect eye tracking data wherever your participants are, rather than a typical lab setting, if needed.